7,726 fault codes explained

 Three steps from warning light to a more informed conversation with a mechanic.

-Type the code into the search above.
-You'll see a plain-English explanation of what the code means and the vehicle system it relates to.
+Type it into the search box above.
+No jargon, just what it means and which system it belongs to.

 Browse by system